 • Light: 60 to 90 second development.
 Coffee is roasted quickly to preserve structure.
 Post first crack development is low heat momentum.
 Coffee is still tea-like, but less structured, super sweet, and still has high clarity of flavor.

-• Light-medium: 60 to 90 second development.
+• Light-medium: 60 to 90 second development, similar to "american light".
 Coffee is roasted with a slower momentum in order to stew flavors.
 The coffee body is boldest in this presentation.
 This coffee style aims to potentially pair with milk and extract with a fuller body on 9 bar espresso, but still offer complexity and balance when served black.

 On occasion, we also buy less of an even more exceptional lot to practice roasting for the competition scene.
-We sell these in 100g (~3.5oz) bags next to our normal 200g (~7oz) bags.
+We sell these in 60g and 100g (~3.5oz) bags on a limited basis.

 About us

 This project is run by Aidan and Peter.
-We have been friends since pre-school and spent much time in our adolescence daydreaming about building a business together.
-Coffee came into our lives in our own happenstance ways.
-Since then, our immediate goal with this project is to kickstart our own careers in coffee without having to conform to the current cafe landscape we had been exposed to.
+They have been friends since pre-school and spent much time in our adolescence daydreaming about building a business together.
+Coffee came into their lives in their own happenstance ways.
+Since then, their immediate goal with this project is to kickstart their own careers in coffee without having to conform to any current cafe landscapes.

-I (Aidan) spent two years at two different cafes prying that a roastery position would become available.
-After awhile, I became very impatient, but eventually realized that the coffee profiling I was being exposed to (and the green coffee being purchased) did not really excite me.
-Starting this project meant we had the freedom to follow what excited us in the industry.
-Through a coffee conference talk, I found myself attending a local coffee roasting course taught by Mike Nelson (founder of Guilder/Junior's Coffee) at our PDX co-roasting space.
-Shortly after, I was regularly hobby roasting whatever tasty green I could get my hands on.
+Prior to Base Coat, Aidan left academia and software developing to spend two years at two different cafes prying that a roastery position would become available.
+Impatience eventually grew too large.
+In that time, he also realized that the coffee profiling he had been exposed to -- and the subsequent green coffee being purchased -- did not really excite him.
+Starting this project meant he had the freedom to follow what did excite him in the industry.
+Through a coffee conference talk, he found himself attending a local coffee roasting course taught by Mike Nelson (founder of Guilder/Junior's Coffee) at a PDX-based co-roasting space.
+Shortly after, he was regularly hobby roasting whatever exciting green he could get his hands on.

 Aidan is based in Portland, Oregon.
-He is coffee roasting and buying.
-Aidan is hyper-interested in coffee roast profiling and origin-level coffee details.
-He cares a lot about the green we're buying and sharing his excitement about what he's tasting.
+He is coffee roasting and buying, and has vested interest in coffee roast profiling and origin-level coffee details.
+He cares a lot about the green we're buying and sharing our journey as we go.
 Peter is based in the Hudson Valley, New York.
-Peter is the "design mind" and has a passion for building community.
-Peter is very talented at curating and refining content and work.
+Peter has more of the "design mind" as well as a passion for building community.
+He is very talented at curating and refining content.
 He is very passionate about connection, shared experience, and how coffee can enable those interactions.